lzwjava/blog-source/notes/2025-07-06-slow-cook-dishes-en.md

 ---
-title: "Mastering Slow-Cooked Delights"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Mastering Slow-Cooked Delights
 translated: false
-generated: true
 ---

 Patient cooking, that's a wonderful skill to cultivate!
 It often leads to incredibly flavorful and tender results.
 Besides porridge, which is a classic, there are many dishes that benefit from long cooking times.
 Here's a selection, categorized for easier Browse, along with why they take time: